hshore29/mta-lookups/source/Research.md

 **68 St - Hunter College** has two new entrances currently under construction; N/B opened in March 2023, S/B is planned for early 2024.
 Unclear from the published plans what these will be designated so I'm going to guess at R246A and R246B in order of opening.

 **South Ferry** the new South Ferry station opened in 2009, with two additional entrances north of the ferry terminal.
 In May 2012, until the station was closed due to Hurricane Sandy, turnstile tracking was reassigned from R101 (the booth adjacent to the ferry terminal) to R101S.
 I'm guessing that R101S is the southern of the two new entrances at Water St, so the one further north at Pearl St would be R101N.

+**Hoyt St** both platforms have an additional exit at the far eastern-end of the platform; possibly used to be exit-only, I'm marking these as the "A" control areas (R605A, R606A).
+Then, in early Sept.
+2023 an entrance was re-opened in the Macy's building at the western end of the S/B platform; I confirmed it's tracked as part of R606 so I'm calling that R606B.

+**Jay St** the south control area at Fulton St is noted as part of N103, with booth N103 being in the middle at Willoughby, so I'm calling this one N103A.

+**Others (not added)**
+* Broadway (R512) - exit-only from N/B platform south of main entrace, mid-block between Broadway and 34th Ave